 Meanwhile, Janet, a Canadian friend, reports that her conure has taken up residence in a kitchen cabinet and will not come out “without a fight” – one that her fingers and wrists seem to be losing.

 No matter where you are, you may be starting to notice some less than appreciated behaviors from your parrots.
 But even though the problems you face with your bird are culminating behaviorally, it is not a “behavior problem”.
 Nor is it a health issue.

 While a well trained bird will be easier to manage under any circumstances, this is nature at work, and no amount of training can convince a hormone to stop its persistence in your bird’s body.
 Breeding season is a time of high stress for your bird, and as a result, it is stressful for us too – but it is a fact of life with birds.

 WHAT CAN I DO TO RELIEVE THE STRESS?

 Spring hormones will always be a seasonal dilemma for bird owners.
 We can’t eliminate them, nor should we, as they are a big part of a bird’s mechanics and without them there would no featherless babies produced for us to love.

 The most practical action is to reduce your bird’s level of hormones by eliminating those things in the environment that trigger them.
-Seasonal changes set the breeding season into motion, but the enviroment keeps it in motion.
+Seasonal changes set the breeding season into motion, but the environment keeps it in motion.

 - Does your bird seek out hiding spots in your home?
 Are you met with aggression when you try to remove it?